mrlt8/docker-wyze-bridge/README.md

 You can view your stream by visiting: `http://localhost:8888/cam-nickname` where localhost is the hostname or ip of the machine running the bridge followed by the cam nickname in lowercase with `-` in place of spaces.

+See [basic usage](#basic-usage) for additional information.

-## Changes in v1.3.3
+## Changes in v1.3.4

+There is a known bug/issue with certain doorbells that drift out of sync due to the day/night fps change (#340).

+Audio is also coming soon.
+Please check out the audio branch to report any issues.

 ### ✨ NEW

-- Livestreaming option now available.
-[Details](https://github.com/mrlt8/docker-wyze-bridge#livestream)
+- ENV option: `IMG_TYPE` - Specify the snapshot image file type, e.g. `IMG_TYPE=png`
+- ENV option: `SKIP_RTSP_LOG` - Prevent "read" spam in logs when using RTSP based snapshots.

 ### 🚧 Changed

-- Update FFmpeg to 5.0.
+- Fixed bug in `FILTER_MODELS` ENV that wouldn't match certain cameras (#346).
+Thanks @ragenhe!
+- Fixed bug that could cause the stream to block when changing resolution/bitrate midstream (#340).
-- Update rtsp-simple-server to v0.18.0.
+- Update rtsp-simple-server to v0.18.1.
-- Tweaked doorbell rotation command for performance. #330
-- HA: make `SNAPSHOT` optional and add `RTSP5`. #336
-- Tweaked FFmpeg commands to use [tee muxer](https://ffmpeg.org/ffmpeg-formats.html#tee).
+- Improved speed of RTSP based snapshots!
+- Force keyframes every two seconds on doorbell rotation.
-- API: iOS version bump to 15.4.1.
+- Limit doorbell bitrate to 3,000kb/s.
+- MQTT related code refactoring and cleanup of unused topics.
-- API: Wyze app version number bump to 2.29.2.
+- API: Wyze app version number bump to 2.30.0.

 [View previous changes](https://github.com/mrlt8/docker-wyze-bridge/releases)